learningequality/kolibri/docs/howtos/another_kolibri_instance.md

 - **Run another Kolibri instance:**

+  First, make sure you are using Python version <= 3.9.

-  Open your terminal and navigate to the folder where you unzipped the `pex` file.
+  Then, open your terminal and navigate to the folder where you unzipped the `pex` file.
 Use the following command to start another Kolibri instance:

   ```sh
   KOLIBRI_HOME="<foldername>" python <filename>.pex start